Home

 Please, contact us for further details.

-The Kelsey Arabic Program is an Arabic language program located in Amman, Jordan.
 Our students come from around the world to learn Arabic for work and service in a variety of capacities among Arabic-speaking peoples.
 Come and study Arabic in Jordan with us!

-With 60 years of experience in teaching Arabic, Kelsey is an excellent choice for people coming from all over the globe.
 We invite you to explore our website and to write to us to know more about our program.

 About Us